-As a side note, if you are not sure if car ramps are for you or not, we have a great review of the top 5 floor jacks as an alternative to car ramps.
+If you are not sure if car ramps are for you or not, we also have a great review of the top 5 floor jacks as an alternative to car ramps.

 Top 5 Best Car Ramps